 effective_io_concurrency.
 That will allow it to price an index scan correctly.

 - You can speed up nested loop and merge joins with index-only scans.
 For that you must add all required columns to the index (ideally with the

 INCLUDEclause) and make sure that the table is vacuumed often enough.

-Understanding the join strategies is crucial for anyone who wants to understand execution plans and tune queries.
+Understanding the 3 join strategies – nested loop join, hash join, and merge join – is crucial for anyone who wants to understand execution plans and tune queries.
 The art of query tuning cannot be conveyed in a single article, but I hope I could collect some relevant information here.